TheThingSystem/steward-ios-library/README.md

 This library is a draft release of [The Thing System](http://thethingsystem.com) iOS Library.
 It serves as a convenience layer ad is intended to simplify common tasks when [developing](http://thethingsystem.com/dev/Developer.html) both [things](http://thethingsystem.com/dev/Things.html) and [clients](http://thethingsystem.com/dev/Clients.html) on iOS devices which talk to The Thing System [steward software](https://github.com/TheThingSystem/steward).

+Pull requests for enhancements, refactoring and bug fixes are welcome.

 _*Note:* This library should be considered a draft release.
 It's likely that the API will evolve considerably over time.
 Right now for instance JSON is passed back to your code by the library in many places.
-Future releases may pre-parse the JSON messages and pass them as `NSDictionary` objects instead.
-Pull requests for enhancements, refactoring and bug fixes are welcome._
+Future releases may pre-parse the JSON messages and pass them as `NSDictionary` objects instead._

 ##Installation